beprabin/RecipeRecomendationSystem/README.md

 ## Documentation

-The project is Recipe Recomendation System where the system recomendates the user the recipe according to the ingredients the input in the field.
+The project is Recipe Recomendation System where the system recomendates users the recipes according to the ingredients the input in the field.